 - I like my coffee hot.
 Really hot.
 I order an extra hot latte and as soon as coffee starts going lukewarm, it kind of makes me want to puke….
 Soooooo, the double walled stainless steel cups are THE BEST at retaining coffee heat, yay!
-Great for when I’m sending the hubby out to get coffee and bring home on a Sunday morning 😉 Also great for new mums who will understand how hard it is just to have a hot cup of tea or coffee sometimes.
+Great for when I’m planning to sit and have a looooong chat with a girlfriend over a cup of coffee.
+Also great for new mums who will understand how hard it is just to have a hot cup of tea or coffee sometimes.

 - Hot hot hot on the inside, cool on your hands on the outside.
 Nice feel to the cup in your hand, too.